oVirt/ovirt-site/source/feature/floatingdisk.html.md

 ### Detailed Description

-The floating disk feature provides the administrator a way to manage disks which are not connected to VMs.
+The feature provides administration and management functionalities for floating disks.
-The disk should behave as a flexible independent entity that can be moved/copied between various storage domains.
+A floating disk should behave as a flexible independent entity that can be moved/copied across various storage domains in the data center.
+Any virtual disk can be in a floating state - by unattaching the disk from the VM/s.

 ### Benefit to oVirt